PratimeshTiwari/AI-Interview-Agent/README.md

 1.  **Silence Detection**: If silence persists for >5 seconds, the system prompts the user or auto-submits.
 2.  **Irrelevance Detection**: The AI evaluates the semantic relevance of the user's response.
 3.  **Anti-Cheating**: The coding workspace monitors typing speed and paste events.
+4.  **Plagiarism Detection**: The system flags large blocks of code pasted instantly or solutions that match known patterns too closely.

 ## 🎨 Design Decisions